mlosch/emu/README.md

 # nnadapter
-Generic python interface to simplify access to neural networks trained in machine learning libraries such as Caffe and Torch
+Generic python interface to unify access to neural networks trained in machine learning libraries such as Caffe, PyTorch and Torch7.

 ## What is nnadapter?